The White Cat's Revenge as Plotted from the Dragon King's Lap: Japanese citizens

 Ruri's childhood "friend", although this perception is entirely one-sided.
 Asahi was born with an innate magical ability which unconsciously charmed anyone around her, compelling them to give her privileged treatment, which made her completely spoiled and oblivious to reality.
 When Asahi attached herself to Ruri, she inadvertently became Ruri's nemesis because her bewitching aura made other people automatically resentful of Ruri, which resulted in the latter getting bullied during most of her formative years.
-When she and Ruri are summoned to the nation of Nadasha in the other world, she is passed off as a "legendary" Priestess Princess (巫女姫, Miko Hime) who is "prophecized" to lead the nation to prosperity.
+When she and Ruri are summoned to the nation of Nadasha in the other world, she is passed off as a "legendary" Priestess Princess (巫女姫, Miko Hime) who is "prophesied" to lead the nation to prosperity.
 The King and High Priest actually use Asahi as a puppet figurehead to try and conquer the Dragon King Nation, only to fail miserably due to Ruri and her Supreme Spirit companions.
 After she is taken prisoner, she has her bewitchment talent suppressed and is sent to Idocrase, a farming community administered by Finn's parents, to live out the rest of her life in penance.